Banana bread protein muffins

 If you are making a loaf:

-Spray a 8 ½ -by-4 ½ -inch loaf pan and add batter.
-Bake for about 1 hour or until just firm to the touch and a toothpick or cake tester comes out without raw batter on it.
+Spray a 8½x4½-inch loaf pan, and add batter.
+Bake for about an hour or until just firm to the touch and a toothpick or cake tester comes out clean.
 I usually check on them and turn the pans after the first 30 minutes.

-*The riper your bananas are the sweeter your muffins will be, if I am using super ripe (basically all brown on the outside) I will cut the sweetener(s) in half or leave it out.
+- The riper your bananas are, the sweeter your muffins will be.
+If I am using super ripe bananas (basically all brown on the outside), I will cut the sweetener(s) in half or leave them out.